translation/rails/README.md

 _('%{city1} is bigger than %{city2}') % { city1: "NYC", city2: "BXL" }
 ```

+You don't need another file with source text or translations, everything will
+be synchronized from Translation.io, and stored on PO/MO files.

 More information about GetText syntax [here](https://github.com/ruby-gettext/gettext#usage).

 ## Usage